Anshul-GH/scikit-learn-application/README.md

 # scikit-learn-application
-This repository holds the exercises and code corresponding to learning scikit-learn functions
+This repository holds the exercises and code corresponding to learning scikit-learn functionalities